 1. Follow the procedures given in Part A, Chapter 13, but note the following.

-3. On a 10-valve engine, the minimum distance from the end of the valve stems to the top surface of the cylinder head is the same as for a 4-cylinder engine.
-On a 20 valve engine, the minimum distance is 36.0 mm for intake valves and 36.3 mm for exhaust valves.
+3. On a 10 - valve engine, the minimum distance from the end of the valve stems to the top surface of the cylinder head is the same as for a 4 - cylinder engine.
+On a 20 - valve engine, the minimum distance is 36.0 mm for the intake valves and 36.3 mm for the exhaust valves.

-4. The exhaust valves on a 20 valve engine are filled with sodium, and the following safety precautions must be taken in case of repair.
+4. The exhaust valves on the 20-valve engine are sodium filled and the following safety precautions must be taken in the event of repair.

-5. Use a hacksaw to cut the valves into two halves, protecting them from water.
+5. Using a hacksaw, cut the valves into two halves, protecting them from water.

-6. Now the valves must be thrown into a container of water.
-Since a strong chemical reaction will occur, protective clothing and goggles are required for safety.
+6. Now the valves need to be thrown into a container with water.
+Since a strong chemical reaction will occur, special clothing and glasses are required for safety.

 7. When the reaction is complete, the valves can be removed.